 Fosterline Annual Report

-The Fosterline Annual Report takes into account information received from both prospective and current foster carers and the information reviewed takes into account the following:
+The report takes into account information received from both prospective and current foster carers with consideration to the following:

 - Measurement against agreed KPI’s